coveooss/fantastic-embeddings-sigir-2020/README.md

 an identifier of the shop (hashed) first, followed by `_` and an hashed identifier of the product the shopper interacted with.
 A sample
 `json` file is provided in this repo: cross-shop session `["SHOP1_SKU21", "SHOP1_SKU32", "SHOP2_SKU13"]` means that an anonymous shopper interacted with products `21` and `32` on the first shop, then browsed to the second shop and interacted with `13`.
 Please remember that each shop has a different identifier policy, which makes the aligning problem interesting.
+The cross-shop dataset contains a total of 12.259 sessions.
 * two `pickled Python dictionaries` with the `original_vectors` label, one for each shop: they contain a map between product identifiers (hashed in the same way as in the cross-shop dataset) and related product embeddings _as trained separately for each shop_.